Economics Programs

-Applied Economics Major
+Business Economics Major

-- Conduct quantitative economic data analysis and research.
+- Conduct quantitative data analysis and research.

 Economics Concentration